ashwinsekar18/mirror-quickstart-java/README.md

 ## AppEngine Fork

-The goal of this fork is to make the example app run on Google AppEngine.
+The goal of this fork is to make the sample app run on Google AppEngine.

 ### List of Notable Changes

-* Add AppEngine dependencies to Maven POM
+* Added AppEngine dependencies to Maven POM
-* Drop direct Jetty dependency in favor of AppEngine
+* Dropped direct Jetty dependency in favour of AppEngine
-* Replace deprecated shared memory credential store to AppEngine's own based on [Datastore](https://developers.google.com/appengine/docs/java/storage#app_engine_datastore)
+* Replaced deprecated shared memory credential store with AppEngine's own based on [Datastore](https://developers.google.com/appengine/docs/java/storage#app_engine_datastore)

 ### Usage